MondoCat/BreakTimeFun/README.md

 * Command Line can look really scary if you've never used it, but not to worry!
 It's actually pretty easy if you know the commands.
 I'll teach you, don't worry!

-# Installing WSL, Downloading YAD, and Running btf.sh for Pr0s (Newbies is below configuration)
+# Installing WSL, Downloading YAD, and Running btf.sh for Pr0s (Newbie instructions are down below configuration)

 * Install WSL in powershell with `wsl --install`
 * Update APT with `sudo apt update && sudo apt upgrade -y`